Built with O&Ms since day 1

 From the very first sketch, biped involved Orientation and Mobility (O&M) specialists, low vision experts and end-users. biped's team has been actively developing NOA with the Ophthalmic Hospital in Lausanne as well as various centers around the globe.

 NOA was designed with communities of Orientation and Mobility trainers.
-Multiples times per quarter, we focused on hosting demos of our device with O&M centers, occupational therapists and low vision experts to gather feedback on our development, the next features to develop, and how to position NOA as the perfect complement to white canes and guide dogs.
+We host frequent demos of our device with O&M centers, OTs and low vision experts to gather feedback on our development, the next features, and user training.

 We scheduled 100+ demo sessions with end-users to test NOA, building the largest community possible, and most importantly, collecting data on a wide variety of use-cases: children, elderly, mobility impairements or hearing loss.